oseasjs/crud-node-graphql-mongodb/README.md

 ### Docker Compose

-There is a docker compose on ./local/docker-compose.yml with MongoDB, Mongo Express, Redis and Localstack containner (SNS and SQS service), that could be run with command:
+There is a docker compose on ./local/docker-compose.yml with MongoDB, Mongo Express, Localstack containner (SNS and SQS service) and Redis for idempotent control, that could be run with command:

 ```docker-compose up -d```